National Museum of Modern Art Zagreb Croatia

 History

 The Museum was founded in 1899 by the Croatian Ministry of Culture and Media.
-Painter and art historian, Izidor Kršnjavi, created the museum’s concept and presented it to the Zagreb Art Society.
+Painter, art historian, politician, and writer, Izidor Kršnjavi, created the museum’s concept and presented it to the Zagreb Art Society.
 The gallery “focuses on contemporary national art and artistic production”.
 Solo exhibitions of the Josip Račić Gallery were incorporated into the NMMA in 1992.

 Vranyczany Palace

 The NMMA collection includes 2,000 works displayed in the Vranyczany Palace, built in 1883 by Ljudevit Vranyczany-Dobrinović, a businessman and art patron.
-Its interesting history includes serving as the Italian Embassy from 1942-1945.
+Palace history includes serving as the Italian Embassy from 1942-1945.

 WWII and Homeland War 1991